eswarak/terraform-icp-aws/README.md

 This Terraform configurations uses the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) to provision virtual machines on AWS to prepare VMs and deploy [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) on them.
 This Terraform template automates best practices learned from installing ICP on AWS at numerous client sites in production.

-This template (on the [`master` branch](https://github.com/ibm-cloud-architecture/terraform-icp-aws/tree/master)) provisions a highly-available cluster with ICP 3.1.0 Enterprise Edition.
+This template (on the [`master` branch](https://github.com/ibm-cloud-architecture/terraform-icp-aws/tree/master)) provisions a highly-available cluster with ICP 3.1.2 Enterprise Edition.

-We have also verified with ICP 2.1.0.3 Enterprise Edition with Fixpack 1 applied, with the templates available on the [`2.1.X` branch](https://github.com/ibm-cloud-architecture/terraform-icp-aws/tree/2.1.X).
-For ICP 2.1.0.3 EE Fixpack release notes, follow [this link](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.3/getting_started/fix_pack1.html).

 * [Infrastructure Architecture](#infrastructure-architecture)
 * [Terraform Automation](#terraform-automation)